The WFMT Radio Network

-The Bioneers Radio Series continues with Series XII Spring 2013.
-Cutting edge - charismatic - provocative - hopeful.
+The Bioneers Radio Series continues with Series XII, Spring 2014.
+Cutting edge - charismatic - provocative - hopeful!
 This stirring, award-winning documentary series The Bioneers: Revolution from the Heart of Nature is composed of themed half-hour programs highlighting cutting-edge solutions to major environmental challenges and crises, along with broader social approaches for ecological and cultural restoration.
 Breakthrough ideas, technological innovations and bold activist social strategies make for compelling radio, powered by the charismatic voices of the Bioneers themselves.

-The Bioneers radio programs are available for download from their FTP site.
-Please let us know if you plan to eliminate your CD use of this program by calling Carol Martinez at WFMT, 773-279-2112.
+The Bioneers radio programs are available for download from their web site.
+The Bioneers would like to be more environmentally friendly, so we encourage as many stations as possible that require CDs to use this web site to obtain each week's program.
+Please let us know if you plan to eliminate your CD use by calling Estlin Usher at WFMT, 773-279-2112 or email firstname.lastname@example.org.
 Here is the information, which is for station use only!
 Do not give to listeners!

 Please note that these programs are available on CD free of charge, but we urge the foreign stations to download from this website.